gpDA/2023-hackathon/README.md

-# Create Todo React App easily with Material
+# Create Todo React App easily with

 To begin:
 <br />